Dr Adam R Winstock, founder and director of Global Drug Survey, at Drugs Live: The Ecstasy Trial

-You say your harm reduction advice is “personalized."
+You say your harm reduction advice is “personalised”.
 How so?

-The real personalization bit is through the Drugs Meter and Drinks Meter, rather than the more generalized information given elsewhere.
+The real personalisation bit is through the Drugs Meter and Drinks Meter, rather than the more generalised information given elsewhere.
 I’m not naive enough to think that because the GDS produced this pretty little app that people are just going to change the way they use drugs.
-That alone won’t change behavior.
-What changes behavior is for people to have an opportunity to reflect on how and what they do impacts on them personally, and how changing strategies will modify their own personal experience and risk of harm.
+That alone won’t change behaviour.
+What changes behaviour is for people to have an opportunity to reflect on how and what they do impacts on them personally, and how changing strategies will modify their own personal experience and risk of harm.

 A feature on the drugs meter that can show you roughly how much you've spent on weed since you started smoking

 So there are four barriers, if you will, that all of us use to stop ourselves from changing what we do.
 The first thing we do is overestimate our personal invulnerability to harm.
 That barrier is challenged by the drink and drugs meters by, telling people how their personal and family history, medication they might be on and their personal pattern of drug use impacts on their personal venerability to harm.
 So people can’t go, “Well, this has nothing to do with me,” because it is clearly all about them.